Resources

 This system is ideal for small scale production of parts and components at a rapid rate, making it ideal for prototyping.
 It is capable of printing in a variety of materials, each with different properties.

-Microdroplet Printing
+Microdroplet Dispenser

 Piezoelectric micro-dispensing technology is used in precise fluid handling, giving high levels of control over the deposition of picolitre volumes of liquid.
 It's applications range from printing microcircuits and flexible circuits to cell cultivation.